thibault-charlottin/ACC-platoon-fuel-consumption/README.md

-you need to run the '#export data for engine' cell to get the input trajectories In VEHLIB select the **Renault_Kadjar_TCE130** vehicule to run the trajectories documentation about how to run VEHLIB can be found in the above reposit
+you need to run the '#export data for engine' cell to get the input trajectories In VEHLIB select the **Renault_Kadjar_TCE130** vehicule to run the trajectories documentation about how to run VEHLIB can be found in the above reposit To analyze the data you can use the VEHLIB_Simulation_analysis notebook in the VEHLIB folder.
+Matlab scripts that you need to run are in ther VEHLIB/.mat_files folder Please order your simulation result files in the VEHLIB/Vehlib_results folder

 ## How to get HighD and ExiD data